|

 Pull Back Your Butt

-This is the easiest trick to remember for correcting your posture: pull back your butt.
+Here’s an easy trick to remember for correcting your posture: pull back your butt.

 Pulling your hips back allows your spine to straighten, relieving some of the pressure from your sacrum.
 Standing this way takes a lot of cognitive work, but over time it will relieve your lower back pain a ton!